Freight

 Fixed Value

-Enter a fixed dollar amount (e.g. 4.00).
-When assigned to a costing, this value is displayed and applied as-is on the style row, each quote row, and in the final buy price.
+Enter a fixed amount, such as 4.00.
+The value is applied as entered on the style row, each quote row, and the final buy price.

 Percentage (%)